InvaHealth/InvaHealthDDdescriptors/README.md

 # **Environment_IAS**

-Type of environment where the invasive species lives, independently of where the cost occurred: aquatic (species with a close association with aquatic systems at any life stage, including for reproduction, development and/or foraging), semi-aquatic (species with a looser association with aquatic systems) or terrestrial (otherwise); diverse/unspecified is used when there are multiple invasive species pertaining to different environments.
+Type of environment where the invasive species lives, independently of where the cost occurred:
+- <strong>aquatic</strong>: species with a close association with aquatic systems at any life stage, including for reproduction, development and/or foraging,
+- <strong>semi-aquatic</strong>: species with a looser association with aquatic systems,
+- <strong>terrestrial</strong>: otherwise,
+- <strong>diverse/unspecified</strong>: used when there are multiple invasive species pertaining to different environments.

 # **HabitatVerbatim**